massimilianotamborrino/SMCABCFHN/README.md

 - evaltime_stageX_attemptY.txt: Number of seconds required to accept N draws at the given iteration and given attempt.
 - numproposals_stageX_attemptY.txt: Number of particles proposed (i.e. both the accepted and rejected), at the given iteration and attempt.
 - numproposals0_stageX_attemptY.txt: Number of particles drawn from the proposal sampler which have been immediately rejected as out of the prior support, at the given iteration and attempt.
+- numproposalskappa_stageX_attemptY.txt: Number of particles drawn from the proposal sampler which have been immediately rejected as the condition kappa>0 is not met.
+- numproposalsneg_stageX_attemptY.txt: Number of particles drawn from the proposal sampler which have been immediately rejected as being  negative.
 - weights_stageX_attemptY.txt: Vector of N normalised importance weights associated to each of the N accepted particles at the given iteration and at the given attempt.
 - ABCthreshold_stageX_attemptY.txt: Value of the ABC threshold used at the given iteration and attempt.